chingc/tutorial-nix/README.md

 It requires curl, xml2json, jq, and bash.
 If any of these dependencies are not present on the system running the script, it will fail partially or altogether.

-With Nix, we can declare all dependencies explicitly, and produce a script that will always run on any machine that supports Nix.
+With Nix, we can declare all dependencies explicitly, and produce a script that will always run on any machine that has Nix.

 ```bash
 #! /usr/bin/env nix